 In September 2017, Laura took up post as Head of Strategy and Operations at the Graduate School, Imperial College London.
 She is responsible for leading the strategic development of the School and all professional, technical and procedural operations.
 She also leads a number of College-wide projects related to postgraduate education and practice.
 Laura is also a qualified coach and coaches staff as part of the Imperial College Coaching Academy.
-She also recently implemented a coaching programme for doctoral students at the College.
+She also leads the postgraduate coaching programme for students at the College.
 In 2017 the Graduate School was awarded a Guardian University Award for the project, Researching Well Together which amongst other things, recognised the need for coaching to support students at Imperial.

-Laura is also currently Chair of the UK Council for Graduate Education's Graduate School Managers' Network and a member of the Council's Working Party for Postgraduate Wellbeing.
+Laura has previously Chaired the UK Council for Graduate Education's Graduate School Managers' Network and is a current member of the Council's Working Party for Postgraduate Wellbeing.

 In 2014, Laura was pleased to be nominated and accepted onto the Meridian Leaders Programme, part of the College's talent development opportunities and in 2015, she was awarded the President's Medal for Excellence in Support of the Student Experience.
 In 2017, she completed an MA in Leadership.

 - Lane, L, Kalawsky, K., Sinclair, V., Mellick, M. (2020).
 Mental Health and Wellbeing of PGRs Pinch Points and Good Practice.
 A timeline of challenges to candidates’ wellbeing & good practice initiatives.
 UK Council for Graduate Education Wellbeing Group.

 - Lane, L., Ritchie, B. and De Wilde.
 (2019).
 Students as Partners, presentation, UK CGE Annual Conference, Manchester, UK.

 - Lane, L. and Ritchie, B. (2019).
 Developing Student-Led Communities, UK CGE Annual Conference, Manchester, UK, poster.